platypusjr75-beep/F.G.D.L/README.md

 -UPDATES-

+may 17th, 2026:
+added the level submission page, not much else.

 may 14th, 2026:
 brought back site after it was taken down for around 18 hours.
 Added leaderboard page along with Nerfed Ashley Wave Trials as the fifty first level on the list